Avoid Counterfeit Pesticide Products for Dogs and Cats

 EPA is aware of counterfeit pet pesticides designed to look like legitimately registered pesticide products.
 The information on this page is intended to help consumers avoid unregistered pet products.

 In addition, EPA may take civil or criminal enforcement action against those who sell, distribute, or import unregistered or counterfeit pet products, and has done so in the past.

 - For example, EPA cooperated in the prosecution of a Rhode Island man for the Internet sale of counterfeit pet pesticides, leading to a prison sentence.

 - In addition, in 2004 EPA issued stop sale, use, and removal orders to retailers and other distributors of counterfeit products for use on pets.
-See this document for tips on identifying counterfeit products.

 - How can I identify counterfeit products?

 - I discovered that a dog product was contained in a package intended for use on cats.
 Will my cat be harmed if I apply the product to it?